This is a step-by-step guide for adding a single repo via SSH. Learn more about bulk importing repos via SSH.

 - If your connection was successful, click Next.

 - Ensure the repo service is toggled on.
 Click Next.

 To view your imported repo, click the link under the Repos tab on the integration page.
 Learn more about managing integrations.

 Tip: If you imported other repos via SSH under another Integration, you can assign and consolidate them under one integration.
 Learn about managing repositories.

 If your connection is not successful, you will see an error message.

 Here are a few reasons why a repo might fail to import:

 - The SSH clone URL is incorrect.

-- The SSH key was not placed at the user level of your Git host.
+- The SSH key is not placed at the user level of your Git host.

-Please allow a couple hours to a day, depending on the size of the repo and the commits, for your repo to fully process.
-Commits are processed in reverse chronological order during this time.
+Allow time for your repo to fully process.
+Depending on the size of the repo and the commits, this may take up to a day.
+Commits are processed in reverse chronological order.